Before you can start coding your first client application, there are a few things you need to do, if you haven't done them already.

 Create a project for your client

 Before you can send requests to Google Knowledge Graph Search API, you need to tell Google about your client and activate access to the API.
-You do this by using the Google Developers Console to create a project, which is a named collection of settings and API access information, and register your application.
+You do this by using the Google API Console to create a project, which is a named collection of settings and API access information, and register your application.

 Learn REST basics

 There are two ways to invoke the API: